eirikeve/panpdf/README.md

 it worked!
 ```

+**Note: For the example output html file to be displayed correctly, you'll need to download it (since github shows it as plaintext).**

 ## Snippets for the example output

 Just so a bit more is displayed in the example output, here's: